-From fiscal year 2015 through fiscal year 2018 the State primarily used funds from the Constitutional Budget Reserve (CBR) in combination with other funds and UGF revenue to balance the unrestricted budget.
-This trend continued, but with significantly lower draws on the CBR in fiscal year 2019 and for fiscal year 2020 draws on the CBR were approximately equal to the deposits of non-UGF revenue to the CBR.
-In the 2018 Legislative Session, Senate Bill 26 was approved and established the precedent beginning in fiscal year 2019 of appropriating investment income of the Permanent Fund for state government expenditure.
+From fiscal year 2015 through fiscal year 2021 the State primarily used funds from the Constitutional Budget Reserve (CBR) in combination with other funds and UGF revenue to balance the unrestricted budget.
+Following the 2018 Legislature passing Senate Bill 26 which, beginning in fiscal year 2019 provided a framework for appropriating investment income of the Permanent Fund for state government expenditure.
 SB 26 establishes that the amount available for appropriation shall be equal to "5.25% of the average market value of the Permanent Fund for the first five of the preceding six fiscal years, including the fiscal year just ended."
-On July 1, 2021 the calculation will be diminished to 5% of the average market value as further described.
+On July 1, 2021, the calculation will be diminished to 5% of the average market value as further described.

 For fiscal year 2019, this change resulted in an additional \$2.7 billion of UGF revenue.
-Chapter 2 Table 1 of the State of Alaska, Department of Revenue, Tax Division's Fall

-2019 Revenue Sources Book, estimates UGF at \$5,049.4 million for FY 2020 and \$5,059.0 million for FY 2021 of which \$2,933.1 million and \$3,091.5 million respectively, is investment revenue from the Alaska Permanent Fund.
-For purposes of estimating debt capacity the Department of Revenue has determined that using the revenue projection which includes transfers of revenue from the Permanent Fund is more appropriate, but the nature of the transfer places downward pressure on the historical debt capacity metrics.
+Chapter 2 Table 1 of the State of Alaska, Department of Revenue, Tax Division's Fall 2020 Revenue Sources Book, estimates UGF at \$4,331.8 million for FY 2021 and \$4,271.9 million for FY 2022 of which \$3,091.5 million and \$3,069.3 million respectively, is projected as investment revenue from the Alaska Permanent Fund.